Skip to main content

 Example:

-const result = await agent.swidge.execute(quote.data);
+result = agent.swidge.execute(quote.data)

 Bulk Execution